A circa 1820 engraving of the Entrance Facade from "Neale's Views of Seats"

 Built / Designed For: William Conolly

 Garden & Outbuildings: The famous Conolly Folly was commissioned by Katherine Conolly, the philanthropic widow of Speaker William Conolly, to provide employment for hundreds of the poor during the famine of 1740-41.
-The Obelisk is 140-feet high and was designed by Richard Castle and built in 1740.
-It was restored 1962-65 by the Irish Georgian Society (it was the first building restored by the Society) and marks the grave of Mariga, first wife of The Hon.
+The obelisk is 140-feet high and was designed by Richard Castle and built in 1740.
+It was restored 1962-65 by the Irish Georgian Society (the first building restored by the society) and marks the grave of Mariga, first wife of The Hon.
 Desmond Guinness of Leixlip Castle.
-The Folly is considered one of Ireland's greatest garden buildings.
+The folly is considered one of Ireland's greatest garden buildings.
 Barbra Streisand performed her first-ever concert in Ireland on July 14, 2007 in the grounds of Castletown House.